-© marioav / Adobe Stock
+© mavoimages / Adobe Stock

 If you're brand new to invoicing, and feel a bit intimidated by the word itself, don't be!
-Tag Invoice Home in for the assist!
+You can rely on Invoice Home for the assist!

 Step 1 - Customer Communication